-I recently got an order to make a cake that I’ve never made before- an Asian/ Sushi themed cake!
+I recently got an order to make a cake that I’ve never made before- a Sushi themed cake!
 I was really excited to make this cake and I think it came out pretty good..

 What do you think?